seeLelouch/genshinStuff/README.md

 <ins>9.
 "Problem Conversion"</ins>

-In the second version of this quest get 5 planks then complete third version
+In the second version of this quest get 5 planks then complete third version welp did second version, only gave the guy 3 idfk

 # Craftable weapons </h1>